chetanshivaji/Gram/README.md

 12. Message support on both platforms - Normal msg & Whatsapp msg.
 13. Receipts of payment.sendig pdf bill.
 16. serach - single user all years display
+1. organinze database, collection -> doc-> innerCollection.
+2. Admin profile.
+2. Seperate admin and main app.
+Installing one should not uninstall other.
+3. Access control from admin to allow entry of getting involved in users of app.
+1. Registeration of user for perticular grampanchayat.

 Plan-